Foo-Manroot/foo-manroot.github.io/_posts/2018-07-21-activemq-ocsp.markdown

 In the following video the whole setup is shown.
 Any connection made by the client is validated through the OCSP responder.
-You can also try to create a connection from a client without a valid certificate (or a revoked one), and see how the responder answers with an "unknown" status, after which the broker will deny the connection.
+You can also try to create a connection from a client without a valid certificate (or a revoked one), and see how the responder answers with an "unknown" or "revoked" status, after which the broker will deny the connection.

 {% include video.html
     src="/assets/posts/2018-07-21-activemq-ocsp/demo.webm"
 %}

-I hope to help someone who has the same problem as I had, asking why the setup pointed to on the official documentation doesn't work.
+I hope to help someone who has the same problem as I had, asking myself why the setup pointed to on the official documentation doesn't work.

 Cheers :)

 -----------------------------------------------------------------------------------------

-[^1]: Yep, you're right: that's a horrible system
+[^1]: I know, I know: that's a horrible system

 [^2]: He he...
-I bet you've read this words more than once on your math books :D
+I bet you've read these words more than once on your maths books :D

 [^3]: Even though we could use a completely different set of keys to sign the response,
     the usual set up is to use the OCSP responder run by the CA's servers.
 Doing it any other way wouldn't very helpful.
 I'd say that it's even harmful to our academic